percona/pmm-doc/docs/details/dashboards/dashboard-inventory.md

 ### **Nodes** tab

-Shows where the service and agents will run.
+Shows where the service and agents run.

 Each `node_id` is associated with a `machine_id` (from `/etc/machine-id`).
 Some examples are bare metal, virtualized, container.